YingruWuGit/HiCKey/README.md

 # R package

 In another repository "HiCKeyR" (https://github.com/YingruWuGit/HiCKeyR) we have the R package of HiCKey.
 The R package was constructed by Rcpp with the same source code.
-There is a function in the R package that returns a sub-matrix of segmented HiC matrix, so user can draw a heatmap to show the results.
+There is one more function in the R package that returns a sub-matrix of segmented HiC data, so user can draw a heatmap to show the results.
 The R package works in Windows and MacOS.

 # Examples